 Hawk Scholars Academy – Associate Degree Program

-Select Red Oak High School students may earn an associate degree as part of Hawk Scholars Academy via dual credit coursework.
-The agreement allows ROHS students to graduate from high school as well as earn an associate degree.
-The Navarro College degree is accepted intact by the University of Texas at Arlington, allowing students to begin at UTA with junior-level classes.
+Select Red Oak High School students may earn a 42-core college credits as part of Hawk Scholars Academy via dual credit coursework.
+The agreement allows ROHS students to graduate from high school as well as earn college credits.
+The Navarro College credits are accepted by the University of Texas at Arlington and other Texas schools as well as colleges and universities across the nation.
 Best of all, these students remain part of the ROHS campus and enjoy extracurricular with their friends.

 Texas State Technical College